AliAlSubhi98/Project-Management-Board/README.md

 ## License

-This project is free to use (LICENSE).
+This project is free to use.

 ## Contributing